-Documents not authorized by NCHS (either directly or by contract) and not representing official views, including research supported by NCHS funding;

-Archival information disseminated by NCHS;

-Information dissemination limited to government employees or agency contractors or grantees;

-Information intended solely for intra- or inter-agency use or sharing of government information, such as evaluation of a specific methodological approach to assess success in achieving its objectives;
+- Documents not authored by NCHS (either directly or by contract) and not representing official views, including research supported by NCHS funding; - Archival information disseminated by NCHS; - Information dissemination limited to government employees or agency contractors or grantees; - Information intended solely for intra- or inter-agency use or sharing of government information, such as evaluation of a specific methodological approach to assess success in achieving its objectives;

-Information for public filings, subpoenas, or adjudicative processes;

-Opinions where the presentation makes it clear that what is being offered is personal opinion rather than fact or the agency's views.
+- Press releases that support the announcement or give public notice of information that NCHS has disseminated elsewhere. - Information for public filings, subpoenas, or adjudicative processes; - Opinions where the presentation makes it clear that what is being offered is personal opinion rather than fact or the agency's views.